marvelasDev/VR_SecretTrainingHQ/README.md

 "Avengers Logo" (https://skfb.ly/6TPDu) by DavidOrdonez is licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/).

 Disclaimer:
 For skill demonstration purposes only.
-I am not the original owner of these IPs, nor do I generate any revenue from these unlisted videos.
+I am not the original owner of these IPs, nor do I generate any revenue from these demos.
 Projects shown are being used solely for the purpose of obtaining employment.